GluuFederation/community-edition-package/update/4.0/testing/remote/README.md

 ./setup --cli --propertiesFilePath /opt/opendj/setup.properties --acceptLicense --no-prompt
 ```

-Once WrenDS setup completed, you can turn to your CE-3.1.x server and hit **<ENTER>** key to continue
+Once WrenDS setup completed, you can turn to your CE-3.1.x server and hit **&lt;ENTER&gt;** key to continue